adparlor/really-confy/README.md

 - `:required_config_files`  (default: `["config.yml"]`)

-  If any one of these files doesn't exist, `Confy#load` will print an error message to stderr and fail with a `Confy::ConfigError`.
+  If any one of these files doesn't exist, `ReallyConfy#load` will print an error message to stderr and fail with a `ReallyConfy::ConfigError`.

 - `:local_config_files`  (default: `["config.secret.yml", "config.local.yml"]`)

   These files are meant to exist locally only.
-If any of these files are found in the git repo, `Confy#load` will print an error message to stderr and fail with a `Confy::ConfigError`.
+If any of these files are found in the git repo, `ReallyConfy#load` will print an error message to stderr and fail with a `ReallyConfy::ConfigError`.

 - `:suggested_config_files`  (default: `[config.secret.yml"]`)

-  If any of these files are missing, `Confy#load` will print a warning to stderr but will allow you to proceed.
+  If any of these files are missing, `ReallyConfy#load` will print a warning to stderr but will allow you to proceed.

 - `:symbol_keys` (default: `false`)

-  By default `Confy#load` return a Hash with Strings for keys.
+  By default `ReallyConfy#load` return a Hash with Strings for keys.
 If `:symbol_keys` is true, a Hash with Symbols for keys will be returned instead.

 - `:indifferent_keys` (default: `false`)

-  `Confy#load` will return an ActiveSupport::HashWithIndifferentAccess instead
+  `ReallyConfy#load` will return an ActiveSupport::HashWithIndifferentAccess instead
   of a regular Hash.
 This makes it possible to access config files usinb both Strings and Symbols (e.g. `config[:foo] == config['foo']`).

 - `:quiet` (default: `false`)

   Suppresses output to stdout/stderr.
-Confy will still raise `ConfigErrors`, but will not print anything on its ow.
+ReallyConfy will still raise `ConfigErrors`, but will not print anything on its ow.